randomdude999/ybfc/v2/readme.rst

 any data between registers. `eax` and `ebx` are overwritten by the input/output routines with the syscall number and file descriptor.

+Note that due to the layout of the memory map, the tape size is limited to 1GiB, and compiled program size to 2GiB.

 implementation details (x64)
 ============================